 See also: Reviving Japan's Economy, ed. by Takatoshi Ito, Hugh Patrick, and David E. Weinstein

 3. Reimagining Japan, ed. by Brian Salsberg, Clay Chandler, and Heang Chhor

 This is a bunch of articles written write before the big 2011 earthquake, mostly about Japanese business, but also a little about the economy and culture.
 The authors are a collection of business leaders, writers, consultants, etc.

-See also: The Power to Compete, by Hiroshi and Ryoichi Mikitani, Saying Yes to Japan, by Tim Clark and Carl Kay
+See also: We Were Burning, by Bob Johnstone, The Power to Compete, by Hiroshi and Ryoichi Mikitani, Saying Yes to Japan, by Tim Clark and Carl Kay

 History and Politics